RodrigoMattosoSilveira/rms-sparklines/rms-sparkline-boxplot/README.md

 * `lowWhiskerLineWidth: number`: The width to render the western whisker.
 * `medianWhiskerColor: string`: The color to render the median.
 * `medianWhiskerLineWidth: number`: The width to render the median.
-* `population: string`: The population for whih the boxplot is being built.
+* `population: string`: The population for which the boxplot is being built.
 * `width: number`: The width of the sparkline box in pixels.

 #### barHeights